Shadoxyve/Force-Email-Verification-whmcs/README.md

 ## Steps to Install:

-1. Download the <a href="https://downloads.infinitz.eu.org/whmcs/Verify.php">Script</a>
+1. Download and Unzip the <a href="https://shadoxyve.tech/downloads/whmcs-verify.zip">Script</a>
 2. Edit the Script as Per Your Need.
 3. Now Go to /includes/hooks , Then Upload the Script there.